heitor-sg5/plasmid_transfer_model/README.md

 ### Stochastic Effects and SSA Outcomes

 Stochastic simulations broadly reproduce the qualitative behaviour of the deterministic model but reveal important deviations near extinction boundaries.
 At $s=0$, most SSA realisations lead to plasmid extinction (98%), consistent with the ODE prediction.
-However, a small fraction of runs show transient plasmid persistence at very low population sizes ($0.0007±0.0049$), reflecting demographic noise and rare-event survival that cannot occur in the deterministic framework.
+However, a small fraction of runs show transient plasmid persistence at very low population sizes ($0.0007±0.0049$), reflecting demographic noise and rare-event survival that cannot occur in the deterministic model.

 At $s=0.2$, the majority of stochastic realisations closely match the ODE dynamics: plasmids successfully invade, increase in frequency, and become the dominant population ($0.5513±0.0368$ versus $0.3376±0.0340$).
 No plasmid extinctions were observed under these conditions.